shirish93/shirish93.github.io/_ideas/2024-03-15-BNKS-social-innovation.md

     -   **Mentorship Network:** Establish a formal alumni mentorship program, connecting current students with professionals for career guidance and project support.

-    -   **Alumni Venture Fund:** Create a fund backed by alumni investments to seed innovative student ventures, fostering entrepreneurship and alumni engagement.
+    -   **Alumni Venture Fund:** Create a fund backed by alumni investments to seed innovative student ventures, supporting entrepreneurship and alumni engagement.

     -   **Global Alumni Network:** Use the network to create international internship and exchange opportunities, broadening student horizons and career prospects.